ealter/Elm-GUIs/paper/paper.md

 response to the mouse.
 This is possible because the result Element's dimensions are taken to be the maximum of the three inputs' dimensions.
 Even if the Elements have different sizes, the resulting element and therefore the hover surface remains fixed in size.
+Although the same join technique can be applied, we find it likely that it would not work as intended. <!--TODO: try it and see. -->

 In the case of TodoFRP, these Elements are diferent colors of the "x" and the same for each todo entry.
 The polymorphic `a`s are unique identifiers